Back

 • If you need further information or advice, ask your pharmacist.

-• If after 3 days you do not feel better or your condition worsens, you should seek medical attention.
+• If you do not feel better after 3 days or your condition worsens, you should seek medical attention.

 What this leaflet contains:

-3. How to take Nalgesine
+3. How to take Nalgesin

 4. Possible side effects

-5. How to store Nalgesine
+5. How to store Nalgesin

-6. Contents of the package and additional information
+6. Contents of the pack and other information

-Nalgesine relieves pain and inflammation and lowers elevated body temperature.
+Nalgesin relieves pain and inflammation and lowers elevated body temperature.

 It is used for short-term symptomatic treatment of pain.

-Nalgesine relieves:
+Nalgesin relieves:

 • headache and toothache,